Get A Quote

 COMESA PTA Yellow Card

-The Yellow Card is an equivalent of a policy of insurance recognised as a valid motor insurance certificate and evidence of a guarantee to provide the compulsory minimum insurance cover required by the laws of the participating states party to the Scheme, in which accidents have occurred in respect of vehicles from other member countries.
+The Yellow Card is an equivalent of a policy of insurance recognized as a valid motor insurance certificate and evidence of a guarantee to provide the compulsory minimum insurance cover required by the laws of the participating states party to the Scheme, in which accidents have occurred in respect of vehicles from other member countries.

-The third-party motor vehicle insurance scheme, otherwise known as the Yellow Card, is a regional insurance card system recognised by participating states party to the yellow card scheme as evidence of guarantee in compliance with the national laws or regulations governing liability in respect of motor vehicle accidents.
+The third-party motor vehicle insurance scheme, otherwise known as the Yellow Card, is a regional insurance card system recognized by participating states party to the yellow card scheme as evidence of guarantee in compliance with the national laws or regulations governing liability in respect of motor vehicle accidents.

 The Card is standard and uniform in appearance throughout the Yellow Card Scheme region so that it can be readily identified and accepted as a certificate of insurance at border posts.